 - Candidates belonging to SC/ST category can make any number attempts in the UPSC IAS Exam.

-- An attempt at a Preliminary Examination shall be deemed to be an attempt at the Civil Services Examination.
+- An attempt for the Preliminary Examination shall be deemed to be an attempt for the Civil Services Examination.

 - If a candidate actually appears in any one paper in the Preliminary Examination, they shall be deemed to have made an attempt at the Examination.